-As you’re searching for jobs, it’s important to find one that aligns with skills in your major.
+As you’re searching for jobs, it’s important to find a position that will allow you to use and expand skills that are applicable to your future career.
 Once you've identified what skills you need, search for opportunities that will allow you to develop or apply them.
-Opportunities like part-time jobs or internships can give you the space you need to do this.
-If you aren't sure what skills you need, look below to find resources.
+Opportunities like part-time jobs or internships are a great way to practice your skills in a real-world scenario.
+If you aren't sure what skills you need, look below to find more resources.

 Explore your major